numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Implementation
 ==============

-Implemeting this NEP requires some additional machinery to be added to all binary operators (or ufuncs), so that they attempt to use the "weak" logic if possible.
+Implementing this NEP requires some additional machinery to be added to all binary operators (or ufuncs), so that they attempt to use the "weak" logic if possible.
 There are two possible approaches to this: